 Brett Tietjen graduated from Garden City High School in 1998 where he won a New York State Championship.
 Brett earned All-County Honors as well as the Nolan Award for most dedicated lacrosse player on the team.
 Brett went on to play at the University of Massachusetts and was one of three freshmen to play in every game.
 He finished out his career at Hofstra University.
 Brett was the assistant coach at New York Maritime for three years and he also coached the Westport Connecticut U15 and IAS Select team before moving to the West Coast.
 In Los Angeles, he coached at Loyola High School, where the team won the SoCal Southern Section CIF boys lacrosse championships four years in a row.

 Mike was a two-sport athlete at Catawba College, where he was a team Captain and DII All-American lacrosse player and three time All Conference soccer player.
 He was named Catawba College Athlete of the year in 2002 and was inducted into Catawba College Sports Hall of Fame.
 Mike has been coaching high school lacrosse in the greater Los Angeles area for 15+ years, including at Loyola High School and Viewpoint.
-He is currently the Head Boys Varsity Coach at Thousand Oaks High School where he earned Marmonte League Coach of the Year honors.
+He earned Marmonte League Coach of the Year honors as the Head Boys Varsity Coach at Thousand Oaks High School.